What is the Elevoplasty Procedure?

 The procedure takes one, short visit to the physician’s office.

-How does the Pillar Procedure differ from other treatments?
+How does the Elevoplasty Procedure differ from other treatments?

 There are several key differences: